 There are a vast number of nursing theories.
 While only those that are most relevant to health promotion are summarized next, it is likely that other nursing theories have some applicability to health promotion as well.
-Nursing models and theories that focus on health promotion have been critiqued for focusing on person-level issues rather than group or community level concerns (Whitehead, 2001a).
+Nursing models and theories that focus on health promotion have been critiqued for focusing largely on personlevel issues rather than group or community-level concerns (Whitehead, 2001a).
 However, a number of nursing theories, including Nightingale's, have included a community-oriented perspective.
-Two nursing models that included a focus on environment, authored by Simmons (1990) and Whitehead (2001a), were discussed earlier under the Planning Model section of this chapter and will not be summarized again in this section.
+One nursing model that included a focus on environment, authored by Whitehead (2001a), was discussed earlier under the Planning Model section of this chapter.